NicolasMahn/IntPakman/README.md

 3. start Docker
 * Under the Directory Neo4j execute following command `docker-compose up -d`
 * Neo4j should be running now.
 You can test the connection under http://localhost:7687
-* Replace the Connection String in init.py unter Neo4j with your own Connection-String
+* Replace the Connection String in init.py under Neo4j with your own Connection-String

 4. Sign in with your [MongoDB-Account](https://account.mongodb.com/account/login)
 * Create shared Cluster with Database and Collection -> [View Documentation](https://docs.atlas.mongodb.com/getting-started/)